-Your dog might shake from head to toe while waiting for his breakfast or riding in the car.
-He might twitch and tremble in his sleep.
-Or his back legs could quiver when he walks across the room.
+Your dog might shake from head to toe while waiting for their breakfast or riding in the car.
+They might twitch and tremble in their sleep.
+Or their back legs could quiver when they walk across the room.

 Dog shaking is common and there are myriad causes and ways to tame the trembling.
 So, if you’re wondering why your dog shakes and how to help, let’s dig in.